ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 Starting 5:15 PM the network connection to the HPCC server room is down.
 This might be related to a larger network problem on campus, see [here](https://techalerts.ucr.edu/).

-{{< comment >}}
-## Scheduled exceptions and downtimes

-None currently observed.

-## Unannounced exceptions

-None currently observed.

-## Standard Operating Procedures

-### SOP for unscheduled outages

-When unforeseen issues arise they are categorized by severity:

-0. Green - Normal operation, no current issues
-1. Yellow - Minor issue[s], likely not observed by users (ie. jobs are not affected)
-2. Orange - Medium issue[s], likely observed by users but not fatal (ie. jobs may perform slower than usual)
-3. Red - Critical issue[s], major service or entire cluster is not functioning as expected (ie. jobs have terminated prematurely)

-Email notifications are only sent to users if there is a Red critical issue.

-### SOP for scheduled shutdowns

-The following outlines the timeline for advance email notifications on scheduled shutdowns of the HPCC cluster and other exceptions:

-1. Four weeks advance notice
-2. Followed by weekly reminders
-3. Final reminder the day before the outage

-## Twitter feed

-For additional news and information, please consult the [HPCC Twitter site](https://twitter.com/UCR_HPCC).
-Also see the Tweets window at the bottom of this and other pages of the HPCC website.

-## Team collaborations with Slack

-Sign up and use Slack Team Collaboration app here: [ucr-hpcc.slack](https://ucr-hpcc.slack.com)
-{{< /comment >}}

 ## Past exceptions